When to Euthanize an Aggressive Dog

 There is quite a bit of stigma and judgment not only against dog owners who have made the hard decision to euthanize their dog due to behavior issues but also towards rescues or shelters, dog trainers, canine behavior consultants, and veterinarians involved in those cases.

-In this article, I want to share with you what behavioral euthanasia is, when it's a consideration for a dog owner or caretaker, and how I approach behavioral euthanasia with my clients.
-Whether you are considering this choice yourself with your own dog or you work or volunteer with a rescue organization that may need to make these decisions for the dogs in its care, it shouldn't be something that you face alone.
+In this article, I want to explain behavioral euthanasia, when it's a consideration for a dog guardian or caretaker, and how I approach it with my clients.
+Whether you are considering this choice for your own dog or you work or volunteer with a rescue organization that may need to make these decisions, it shouldn't be something that you face alone.

 What Is Behavioral Euthanasia?